 “What if we could find a way to do x, y, z?”
 The mantra of a top business leader.

 The danger of course is that you have so many opportunities, all at varying stages of exploration and execution, that sometimes it seems nothing is coming to fruition quickly enough (oh yes, did I mention, business owners want things to happen fast?!).
 This leads to frustration, so extra hours get put in to move things forward more quickly.
 You, the business owner, end up trying to juggle many balls, keep many plates spinning.
-And meanwhile, Tracy in payroll is off sick again, or Jim, your key account manager, running a crucial project for one of your best clients, has had to take compassionate leave for a while.
+And meanwhile, Julie in payroll is off sick again, or Jim, your key account manager, running a crucial project for one of your best clients, has had to take compassionate leave for a while.
 So, it’s back to you to work on some of the day-to-day operational stuff too.

 This is the lot of the business owner, you sigh… and so it goes on.